[Ad – This post is brought to you by Dulux and SheKnows Media.]

 Sometimes it’s the small changes that can make the biggest differences.
 It’s the little things like a piece of art you love, a memento from your travels or it can even be as simple as adding an unexpected splash of colour that can make your space come alive.

 We often make fairly safe design choices, but making a bold statement doesn’t mean that you have to go all out and paint your whole room a daring colour.
-As well as adding personality to your home through adding personal items, why not get out your paintbrush and start having some fun!
+As well as adding personality to your home by adding personal items, why not get out your paintbrush and start having some fun!

 Here are five easy paint projects that introduce colour into your home